ChatScript/ChatScript/WIKI/ChatScript-Json.md

 You can set dynamic time limits on ^jsonopen.
 The variable $cs_jsontimeout sets a local seconds limit on the call. -1 means fail immediately.

+ If you have a variable $correlation_id, this value will be passed to  jsonopen as an additional header
+ correlation-id: %s.
+Used to track across multiple calls in a system what the originating message was.

 #### `JSONOpen and local files`